Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Marden's median income among taxpayers is $50,282.
-The average income is $75,821.
-Nationally, the median income is lower at $49,600 and the average is $64,700.
+The average income in the suburb is $75,821.
+Nationally, the median income is lower at $49,600 and the average is $66,700.
 In Greater Adelaide, the median income is $54,808 and the average is $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Marden would be approximately $54,707 (median) and $82,493 (average) as of September 2025.
-According to the 2021 Census, personal income ranks at the 52nd percentile with a weekly income of $818.
-Household income ranks at the 36th percentile.
-Income distribution shows that 32.1% of locals (930 people) fall into the $1,500 - 2,999 category, similar to the regional trend of 31.8%.
-Housing affordability pressures are severe with only 83.6% of income remaining, ranking at the 37th percentile.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Marden's median income would be approximately $54,707 and the average would be around $82,493 as of September 2025.
+According to 2021 Census figures, personal income in Marden ranks at the 52nd percentile with a weekly income of $818.
+Household income sits at the 36th percentile.
+Distribution data shows that 32.1% of locals (931 people) fall into the $1,500 - 2,999 income category, which is consistent with broader trends across the region showing 31.8% in the same category.
+Housing affordability pressures are severe in Marden, with only 83.6% of income remaining after housing costs, ranking at the 37th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income